 Lots of traditional Norfolk goodness but with an outdoor festival/Boho thang going on.
 Straw bales and firepit included for the wedding that all your friends talk about for years to come.
 Awesome.

 If glamping is your thing (actually there’s a hot tub, so really very glam indeed) then Happy valley could be perfect, you can hire the place for a whole weekend and enjoy a woodland or island ceremony outdoors too!
+One of our favourites.

 So much going on at Hockering house, from stately home setting through to woodland and festival arrangements and accommodation onsite.
 Excellent all rounder.